rohitchauhanreal/FitnessApp/README.md

-# google_auth
+# Fitness App

-A new Flutter project.
+A Fitness App with firebase integration for Email and Password verification.

 ## Getting Started